hakkingu/java-games/README.md

-# snakeG
+# Java Games~
-Snake Game made with java!

-Could be better, but honestly, it was just for fun.
+I'll upload every game that I made with Java in this repository.
+Hopefully, it will be helpful to you in some way~